KU Student Housing Handbook

 Inappropriate Possession or Use of Property

 Residents are prohibited from using, taking, attempting to use or take, destroying, or being in possession of, property of or from another person or entity without prior approval of the owner of said property.
 Residents may not have signs in their rooms which are intended for use in other places.
-This includes traffic signs, road construction barricades, Student Housing or University signs, etc. State law forbids personal possession of road signs.
-Additionally, no private businesses shall be established or operated on the premises of any university-owned housing.
+This includes traffic signs, road construction barricades, Housing & Residence Life or University signs, etc. State law forbids personal possession of road signs.
+Additionally, no private businesses shall be established or operated on the premises of any University-operated housing.

 Burglary/Theft